qogris/shimentai/content/posts/markdown/index.md

 title: "Markdown"
 date: 2024-09-19
 description: "Sample article showcasing basic Markdown syntax and formatting for HTML elements."
+summary: "This article offers a sample of basic Markdown formatting that can be used in Congo, also it shows how some basic HTML elements are decorated."
 tags: ["markdown", "css", "html", "sample"]
 ---